 Your next step:

 Now that you can see if is possible to pay off your student loans fast, go out there and do it!
-Make a plan, create some visuals (or get some in the Ultimate Budget Workbook), and JUST DO IT!
+Make a plan, create some visuals and JUST DO IT!
 Get those dang student loans out of your life FOREVER!

 Dream and dream big!
 What can you do with your money when you get to actually keep it?

-Where are you in your debt-free journey?
+How much student debt do you have?
 Let me know in the comments.